 The purchase of proper scarification or aeration machinery is a fair outlay for a lawn treatment business, so would prove a serious outlay for a homeowner who may see little use for the kit.
 Powered lawn rakes are not professional scarifiers - these wire tines are just that of a rake rather than metal scarification blades.
 They can be good tools if used regularly to maintain surface thatch levels but not if heavy work is required.
 Professional scarifiers can be hired, but it is worth weighing this up against using a lawn care service who will understand the needs of your lawn.

 Mechanical aerators can also be hired, but are quite something to transport.
-Historically, hollow-tine aeration is deemed as the most popular for lawns in many cases.
-Either look to purchase a cheap hollow-tine fork to do your small, difficult to access lawn, or call for a professional.
+Historically, hollow-tine aeration is deemed as the most popular for lawns.
+Either look to purchase a cheap hollow-tine fork to aerate a small lawn, or call for a professional with the correct machinery.
 If the hire of a machine is £50 for the day and will take up an hour of your time in transport before even doing any work, paying £100+ on a mechanical service to be carried out at the correct time of year makes for good value from the lawn care provider.

 It's possible that the given lawn care provider has experience in sports turf, and in particular, the end of season renovation work.
 This often includes aggressive mechanical work, overseeding and top dressing.
-If your lawn is looking very tired after the tough 2018, getting a professional lawn care service on the case could mean huge savings rather than re-turfing a lawn.
+If your lawn is looking very tired following a tough year, having a professional lawn care service on the case could mean huge savings rather than re-turfing a lawn.

 Given lawn care service providers are qualified and experienced to spray lawns for the unwanted, they can also do this for hard surfaces.
 Again - it's less requirement for you to have sub-standard chemicals knocking around in the shed.

 It's fair to say we're working in a busy marketplace!
-If you're interested in bringing your lawn up to scratch in 2019, now is a great time to beat the impending spring rush and get in touch with a leading local business.
+If you're interested in bringing your lawn up to scratch, now is a great time to beat the impending spring rush and get in touch with a leading local business.